 News by World RegionMiddle East

 Culture Resource is one of the largest independent cultural organizations in the Arab region and works in three main areas: Supporting artists, writers and emerging cultural institutions in the Arab region; Improving the conditions of cultural work politically, legislatively and economically; and, presenting and promoting important creative works to the Arab public.
-Deadline for the job position: 31 January 2017.
+Deadline for the job position: extended till 28 February 2017.

 The Institute of International Education announced on 26 May the launch of a programme to save the lives and work of artists who face persecution in their home countries.
 The new Artist Protection Fund (APF), a three-year pilot programme supported by a $2.79 million grant from The Andrew W. Mellon Foundation, will make life-saving fellowship grants to threatened artists from any field of artistic endeavor, and place them at host universities and arts centers in countries where they can safely continue their work and plan for their future.